Mazda RX-8 coupe (2003-2010)

 The Mazda is not without its problems and the rotary engine is known to suffer catastrophic failure, be heavy on fuel, and need a lot more oil than a normal car.

-The model went out of production in 2012, but there're plenty of new cars to pick up the RX8's mantle in particular the Toyota GT 86 and the Subaru BRZ - read our guide to the best sports cars on sale today.
+The model went out of production in 2012, but there're plenty of new cars to pick up the RX8's mantle - in particular the Toyota GT 86, Subaru BRZ and Audi TT - read our guide to the best sports cars on sale today.

 MPG, running costs & CO2